We are pleased to announce that we will be supporting MS Trust as our Charity of the Year 2020.

 We have shown information for those below as we currently understand it and will add any further information that becomes available to us but the best option is to view the websites themselves so we have left the links in the text for that purpose for you.

 These two events were cancelled and Beamish is currently closed to visitors.

 We continue to be a Business Friend of the wonderful Beamish Museum, which recently had a starring role in the film Downton Abbey.
 We were looking forward to their first exciting event of the spring – the renowned Great North Festival of Transport – which begins with the Great North Steam Fair 2nd – 5th April and continues with the Horses at Work event on 25th and 26th April but sadly theses events could not go ahead.

-There were planned performances on the Friday evening, Saturday afternoon and Saturday evening, from Jo Harrop, Paul Edis, Graeme Wilson, Nick Branton Trio, Nathan Lawson and Hotel Club du Nord.
+There had been performances planned on the Friday evening, Saturday afternoon and Saturday evening, from Jo Harrop, Paul Edis, Graeme Wilson, Nick Branton Trio, Nathan Lawson and Hotel Club du Nord.

 Proceeds from the Festival were intended to have been divided between two charitable projects, one half going to the Club’s Disaster Relief Fund, and the other half is for research by the Northern Institute for Cancer Research at Newcastle University.
 The Club is hoping to be able to give over £2,000 to each of these charitable beneficiaries, as well as providing a fantastic event.

-Tickets are currently not available but if the event does go ahead will be obtainable at the Abbey Shop, https://www.hexhamabbey.org.uk/shop
+Tickets are currently not available but if and when the event does go ahead will be obtainable at the Abbey Shop, https://www.hexhamabbey.org.uk/shop

 More information at Rotary Club of Hexham future events.